jcbrito/COSC3306/README.txt

-This program is based on the classic game asteroids, but many things are different as i made up stuff while learning how to use OpenGL and FeeGlut.
+This program is based on the classic game asteroids, but many things are different as I made up stuff while learning how to use OpenGL and FeeGlut.
 Most of the shapes are drawn using the GL_LINES function.
 This is the first assignment for the class COSC 3306 (Introduction to computer graphics).
 This scene was created using simple